Tag Archive for: marketing

 Five Reasons To Hire An Advertising Agency Versus Staffing In-House

 Marketing and advertising are essential for the success of any business.
-As your company grows, you will eventually be faced with the difficult decision of whether to build your own marketing group or to outsource to an advertising agency.
-Here are five benefits to hiring a full-service advertising agency.
+As your company grows, you face a difficult decision of whether to build your own marketing group or to outsource to an advertising agency.
+To help you decide, here are five benefits to hiring a full-service advertising agency.
 Read more

 Search marketing has long been a primary focus in the marketing strategies of many businesses.
 A strong SEO strategy still increases website visibility and drives organic traffic.
 However, search behavior has evolved dramatically.
 We are no longer optimizing only for typed queries or simple “Hey Siri” voice commands.